Search for a Course

 MET CS 469 Introduction to Database Design and Implementation for Business

-Undergraduate Corequisites: Undergraduate students can not take any combination of courses from th e list: CS 469, CS 579, CS 669.
-Only one of these courses can be coun ted toward their requirements. - Students learn the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
-Students gain extensive hands- on experience using Oracle or Microsoft SQL Server as they learn the Structured Query Language (SQL) and design and implement databases.
-Topics covered include: the relational and entity-relational models, data modeling, normalization, object modeling, SQL, advanced SQL, stored procedures, triggers, database design, database lifecycle, and transactions.
-Students are introduced to advanced topics including performance tuning, distributed databases, replication, business intelligence, data warehouses, internet databases, database administration, security, backup and recovery.
-Students design and implement a database system as a term project.
-Laboratory Class.
-Restrictions: This course may not be taken in conjunction with MET CS 669 or MET CS 579.
-Only one of these courses can be counted towards degree requirements. [ 4 cr. ]
+Learn the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
+You will gain extensive hands-on experience using Oracle or Microsoft SQL Server and Structured Query Language (SQL).
+Topics include the relational and entity-relational models, data modeling, normalization, object modeling, SQL, advanced SQL, stored procedures, triggers, database design, database lifecycle, and transactions.
+Advanced topics, including performance tuning, distributed databases, replication, business intelligence, data warehouses, internet databases, database administration, security, backup, and recovery, will be introduced.
+You will design and implement a database system as a term project.
+Laboratory course.
+Restrictions: This course may not be taken in conjunction with MET CS 579 or MET CS 669.
+Only one of these courses can be counted toward degree requirements. [ 4 cr. ]

 MET CS 472 Computer Architecture

-Undergraduate Prerequisites: (METCS231 OR METCS232) or instructor's consent - Computer organization with emphasis on processors, memory, and input/output.
+Prerequisites: MET CS 232 or consent of instructor.
+Computer organization with emphasis on processors, memory, and input/output.
 Includes pipelining, ALUs, caches, virtual memory, parallelism, measuring performance, and basic operating systems concepts.
-Discussion of assembly language instruction sets and programming as well as internal representation of instructions.
-Prereq: MET CS 231 or MET CS 232; or instructor's consent [ 4 cr. ]
+Discussion of assembly language instruction sets and programming, as well as internal representation of instructions. [ 4 cr. ]

 MET CS 473 Introduction to Software Engineering

-Undergraduate Prerequisites: (METCS342) or instructor's consent - Techniques for the construction of reliable, efficient, and cost-effective software.
+Prerequisites: MET CS 342 or consent of instructor.
+Techniques for the construction of reliable, efficient, and cost-effective software.
 Requirement analysis, software design, programming methodologies, testing procedures, software development tools, and management issues.
 Students plan, design, implement, and test a system in a group project.
 Laboratory course.
-Prereq: MET CS 342 and instructor's consent to verify programming coursework.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression, Oral and/or Signed Communication, Teamwork/Collaboration. [ 4 cr. ]

 - Digital/Multimedia Expression